gsp2014/WikiPeople/README.md

 WikiPeople is constructed as follows:
-+ We downloaded the [Wikidata dump](https://archive.org/details/wikibase-wikidatawiki-20171120) and extracted the facts concerning entities of type `human`.
++ The [Wikidata dump](https://archive.org/details/wikibase-wikidatawiki-20171120) is downloaded and the facts concerning entities of type `human` are extracted.
 Further, each fact was parsed into a set of its role-value pairs.
 + Then, these facts are denoised.
 For example, facts containing role related to images are filtered out, and facts containing value in {*unknown value*, *no values*} are removed.
-+ Subsequently, we selected the subsets of values and roles which have at least 30 mentions.
++ Subsequently, the subsets of values and roles which have at least 30 mentions are selected.
 And the facts related to these values and roles are kept.
 + The remaining facts were randomly split into training set, validation set and test set by a proportion of 80%:10%: 10%.